louisD123/EPL-predictions-using-FM24-attributes/README.md

 # About the project

 This repository is meant as a learning experience for building more professional and well-structured data science projects.
 The final goal is to develop a full end-to-end ML pipeline and deploy it on the web;  currently, only the ETL pipeline is mostly complete.
+A more primitive early version of this work (implemented as messy R notebooks) is included in the attached PDF.

 # More details
 In short: the game Football Manager 24 provides detailed attribute ratings for almost every professional football player.
 There are about 30 attributes, such as speed, passing, finishing, etc. Combined with extensive match-history data, these attributes offer a convenient way to generate meaningful features for machine learning models.